 Tender and flavorful, these mouthwatering southern-style Collard Greens are slowly cooked with smoked ham hock, onion, lemon juice, and brown sugar.
-Super easy to make, this yummy collard greens recipe is the perfect comforting side dish perfect for family dinners and holidays like New Year’s and Christmas.
+Super easy to make, this yummy collard greens recipe is the epitome of Southern comfort food and perfect for family dinners and holidays like New Year’s and Christmas.

 Collard greens may not look like the most delicious thing on the menu, but they are.
 Southern comfort food at its finest, collards are deeply flavorful – a harmonious blend of smoky, tangy, bitter, and savory -and a beloved dish for many born and raised in the South.